jewelsofthought/neshama/site/posts/freedom/week_1/chesed_gevurah.md

 To explain: The mind "interprets" the feelings that come from the upper, or spiritual, realm as well as the sensations that produce emotions that we receive as a result of our interaction with the world around us.

-I do not think that contradicts what seems to me his description of the above situation: “Our emotions bridge the gap between operations of mind and expressions of body.”
+I do not think that contradicts what seems to me his description of the above situation: "Our emotions bridge the gap between operations of mind and expressions of body."

 I have just placed our mind (the only place we are cognisant of our behaviour) between the spiritual realm and the material realm.

 A fundamental difference between feelings and emotions is that feelings are experienced consciously, while emotions manifest either consciously or subconsciously.
-Emotion is a “feedback system whose influence on behaviour is indirect.”
+Emotion is a "feedback system whose influence on behaviour is indirect."

-Most people want to “feel more positive than negative.”
+Most people want to "feel more positive than negative."
 Yet the emotions that cause a positive experience are shown to change between cultures.

 |                                                                           | EMOTIONS versus FEELINGS                                   |                  |
 | ------------------------------------------------------------------------- | ---------------------------------------------------------- | ---------------- |